-- At least two SATA hard drives (to ensure optimal performance, it is recommended that you use two hard drives with identical model and capacity).
+- At least two SATA hard drives (to ensure optimal performance, it is recommended that you use two hard drives

+with identical model and capacity).
 If you do not want to create RAID, you may prepare only one hard drive.

-- · Windows setup disk.
+- Windows setup disk.

-- · Motherboard driver disk.
+- Motherboard driver disk.

-- · A USB flash drive.
+- A USB thumb drive